-Therapies are available 3 times a month with appointments during the day and outside normal working hours for those who would find it difficult to access support during normal office hours.
+Therapies are available bi monthly with appointments during the day and outside normal working hours for those who would find it difficult to access support during normal office hours.
 Please contact us for details

 Our therapist John Philbin holds a BSc in Acupuncture from Portsmouth University and a Diploma in Massage and Bodywork from The Institute of Traditional Herbal Medicine and Aromatherapy, Regents Park.
 He has over fifteen years experience of working in the HIV sector for the following organizations: